BlinkID/blinkid-android/README.md

 ### Obtaining results from Croatian ID card front side recognizer

 Croatian ID front side recognizer produces [CroatianIDFrontSideRecognitionResult](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/croatia/front/CroatianIDFrontSideRecognitionResult.html).
 You can use `instanceof` operator to check if element in results array is instance of `CroatianIDFrontSideRecognitionResult ` class.

+**Note:** `CroatianIDFrontSideRecognitionResult ` extends [BlinkOCRRecognitionResult](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkocr/BlinkOCRRecognitionResult.html) so make sure you take that into account when using `instanceof` operator.

 See the following snippet for an example:

 ```java
 @Override